 This drug may interact with other drugs or health problems.

-- Do not get this drug at the same time or within 24 hours before or after chemo or radiation treatment.
-Talk with your doctor.
+- Do not give this drug to your child at the same time or within 24 hours before or after chemo or radiation treatment.
+If you have questions, talk with your child’s doctor.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - This drug can cause infusion reactions.
 Low blood pressure, a fast heartbeat, flushing, passing out, and breathing problems have happened with the first dose of a cycle.
 Most of the time, these signs have gone away with treatment.
 They do not usually come back with other doses in the same cycle.
-Tell your doctor if you have any bad effects during or soon after an infusion.
+Tell your child’s doctor if your child has any bad effects during or soon after an infusion.

 Solution for injection: